2. Run a canary release

 Using percentages to divide traffic between versions is already quite powerful, but also very simplistic.
 What if, for instance, you want to specifically target a group of users?
-Or a specific channel of requests from an internal service?
-Vamp allows you to do this right from the blueprint DSL.
+Or channel specific requests from an internal service?

-Let’s start simple: We will allow only Chrome users to access v1.1.0 of our application by inserting this routing scheme:
+Let’s start simple: We can use the Vamp UI to allow only Chrome users to access v1.1.0 of our application.

-As we are not actually deploying anything but just reconfiguring routes, the update should be almost instantaneous.
-You can fire up a Chrome browser and a Safari browser and check the results.
-A hard refresh might be necessary because of your browser’s caching routine.
+As we are not actually deploying anything, just reconfiguring routes, the update should be almost instantaneous.

 A bit more about conditions

 Our browser example is easily testable on a laptop, but of course is a bit contrived.

 Under the hood, Vamp uses Haproxy’s ACLs (HAProxy version 1.8 - ACL basics).
 So checking headers, cookies and hosts are all possible and you can create much more powerful conditions quite easily.

 HAProxy’s ACLs can be somewhat opaque and cryptic.
 So Vamp provides a set of convenient “short codes” to address common use cases.